Ralph Okerlund: Background

+Okerlund earned his AA from Dixie State College (now Utah Tech University) and his BS in political science from the University of Utah.
+He has worked in agriculture.
+Okerlund was married to his wife, Cindy and they have three children.
+He died on October 9, 2024 at the age of 72.

 Political career

-Before he was a senator, Okerland was on the Monroe City Council, served as Monroe City Mayor and the Sevier County Commissioner, was president of Utah State Association of Commissioners and Councilmen, and was president of Utah Association of Counties.
-Senator Okerlund was elected to the Senate in 2008.
+Before he was a senator, Okerlund was on the Monroe City Council, served as Monroe City Mayor and the Sevier County Commissioner, was president of Utah State Association of Commissioners and Councilmen, and was president of Utah Association of Counties.
+Okerlund was elected to the Senate in 2008.

-In 2016, Senator Okerlund served on the following committees:
+In 2016, Okerlund served on the following committees: